-5 Nonprofit Data Management Strategies for Smarter Fundraising
+Nonprofit Data Management Strategies for Smarter Fundraising

-Explore our top nonprofit data management strategies.
+Feature image for our post on nonprofit data management

 For some nonprofits, the term “data management” might seem a little daunting.
-After all, organizations like yours are collecting, storing, and generating reports on more data than ever before– from donor information and prospect data to web analytics, engagement histories, and so much more.
+After all, organizations like yours are collecting, storing, and generating reports on more data than ever before—from donor information and prospect data to web analytics, engagement histories, and so much more.

 Nonetheless, effective data management is absolutely essential for nonprofits.
 A strategic approach to database selection, data collection, and maintenance can help you develop more intentional supporter relationships, build better engagement strategies, and raise more money.
 All of this empowers your organization to make a greater impact!

 If you’re not sure where to start when it comes to managing your nonprofit data, we at DNL OmniMedia have pulled together the following guide.
-We’ll explore our top strategy– choosing the right CRM for you– before digging into four more best practices:
+We’ll explore our top strategy—choosing the right CRM for you—before digging into four more best practices:

 If you already know where your nonprofit’s efforts can use improvement, feel free to use the above navigation to jump to a specific section.
-If not, continue reading to learn how to make the most of one of your nonprofit’s greatest assets– its data.
+If not, continue reading to learn how to make the most of one of your nonprofit’s greatest assets—its data.

 Nonprofit database management revolves around the database or constituent relationship management (CRM) software you’re using.
 If you’re working with a platform that’s no longer serving your nonprofit’s needs, or relying on antiquated, piecemeal methods and needing to make an initial investment into comprehensive software, no amount of database best practices will overcome the outdated technology.